Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 \subsubsection{Evaluating C2STs and C2ST-RFIs in a Confirmatory IFA Setting}

 We now investigate the proposed GOF assessment methods' performance in settings where the fitted IFA model is correctly or incorrectly specified.
-We consider two data generating models for $J = 50$ five-category items: (1) the same FFM considered in Section~\ref{section:4.3.1} as well as (2) an SFM with five correlated factors each measured by $10$ items, one orthogonal doublet factor measured by items $17$ and $18$, and another orthogonal doublet factor measured by items $41$ and $48$.
-Generating parameters for (2) are rounded estimates from the seven-factor reference model in Section~\ref{section:4.2.2}.
-We simulate $100$ data sets from (1) and (2) for each $N = \num{750}$, $\num{1250}$, $\num{2500}$, $\num{5000}$, and $\num{10000}$.
-Using I-WAVE with the same hyperparameters as in Section~\ref{section:4.2}, we fit two models to each data set: (a) an FFM with the same specification as (1) and (b) an SFM with the same specification as (2).
+We consider two data generating models for $J = 50$ five-category items: (1) the same FFM considered in the previous simulation studies as well as (2) an SFM with five correlated factors each measured by $10$ items, one orthogonal doublet factor measured by items $17$ and $18$, and another orthogonal doublet factor measured by items $41$ and $48$.
+Generating parameters for (2) are rounded estimates from the seven-factor reference model in the empirical example.
+We simulate $100$ data sets from (1) and (2) for each $N = \num{625}$, $\num{1250}$, $\num{2500}$, $\num{5000}$, and $\num{10000}$.
+Using I-WAVE with the same hyperparameters as in the empirical example, we fit two models to each data set: (a) an FFM with the same specification as (1) and (b) an SFM with the same specification as (2).
 This leads to four different settings for each combination of data generating model and fitted model.
 Viable GOF assessment methods should indicate near perfect fit for settings (1a) and (2b), which have correctly specified fitted models, as well as for setting (1b), which has an overspecified fitted model.
 Setting (2a), on the other hand, has an underspecified fitted model and should demonstrate poorer fit as $N$ increases.
 Although it might be expected that $\acc = 0.5$ in settings with correctly specified and overspecified models, it is also feasible that IFA model parameter estimate uncertainty leads to $\acc$ slightly greater than $0.5$.
-To investigate both possibilities, we assess GOF for all simulation settings using KNN- and NN-based exact C2STs where $\delta = 0$ as well as approximate C2STs where $\delta = 0.025$, which respectively correspond to $H_0 : \acc = 0.5$ and $H_0 : \acc = 0.525$.
+To investigate both possibilities, we assess GOF for all simulation settings using exact C2STs where $\delta = 0$ as well as C2ST-As where $\delta = 0.025$, which respectively correspond to $H_0 : \acc = 0.5$ and $H_0 : \acc = 0.525$.